avikodak/BengaluruStartupInterviews/README.md

 * How do you find out whether a tree is BST or not ?
 * How do you delete a tree ?
 * How do you evaluate expression tree ?
+* How do you find lowest common ancestors in BST ?
+* How do you find whether trees are identical or not ?

 **Linked Lists**